top of page

 There is also our guide to wood types and wood stains.

-Can I Have A Specific Font I Want?
+Can I Have A Specific Font?

 Short answer: Absolutely.
 We've over 44,000 fonts in our font library which should cover the vast majority of situations.
 If you've a specific custom corporate font that you can supply to us, then we'll be able to use that too.
+Likewise, we can help source bespoke fonts for your board if needed.
+In the majority of cases, this isn't needed but it's nice to know it's an option if a specific font is required for the honours board lettering.

 Longer answer: Choosing the right font can make all the difference in how your honours board is perceived and read.
 A well-selected typeface should be both visually pleasing and easily legible.
 With 44,000 fonts at our disposal, you can explore virtually any typographic style.